Ohio has one of the first ABLE programs in the nation. It's called Ohio STABLE, and it's open to residents of other states as well as Ohio residents.

 When individual states adopt the ABLE Act and provide ABLE accounts for their residents, they may also make rules and policies about:

-In Ohio, you may be able to take an annual tax deduction of up to $4,000 for every STABLE account you contribute to.
-You can carry forward any contributions in excess of this amount to future tax years.
-Talk to your tax adviser for more information about this tax benefit.
+Ohio income tax deduction.
+If you pay Ohio income tax, you may be able to take an annual tax deduction of up to $4,000 for your STABLE account contributions.
+In addition, you can carry forward any contributions in excess of this amount to future tax years.

 You can learn about and compare ABLE accounts across the country at the website for the ABLE National Resource Center.